nus-cs2103-AY2021S1/ip/docs/README.md

 # User Guide

-## What is mug.Mug
+## What is Mug
-**mug.Mug** is a Personalise Chatbox helps in **keeping track of daily mug.tasks**(todo mug.tasks, task with deadline and event). mug.Mug helps you to record your mug.tasks via **Command Line Interface (CLI)** while having the benefits of a Graphical User Interface (GUI).
+**Mug** is a Personalise Chatbox helps in **keeping track of daily tasks**(todo tasks, task with deadline and event).
+Mug helps you to record your tasks via **Command Line Interface (CLI)** while having the benefits of a Graphical User Interface (GUI).

 ## QuickStart
 1. Ensure you have Java `11` or above installed in your Computer.

 1. Download the latest **mug.jar** from [here](https://github.com/TianYong-Goh/ip/releases/tag/v0.2).

-1. Copy **mug.jar** to the folder you want to use as the home folder for your mug.Mug.
+1. Copy **mug.jar** to the folder you want to use as the home folder for your Mug.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.<br>
    ![initialUi](images/initialUi.png)

-1. Type the mug.command in the mug.command box and press Enter to execute it. e.g. typing `list` and pressing Enter will list out all saved mug.tasks.
+1. Type the command in the command box and press Enter to execute it. e.g. typing `list` and pressing Enter will list out all saved tasks.

-1. Refer to the Features below for details of each mug.command.
+1. Refer to the Features below for details of each command.

 ## Features

 ### `todo`
-Adds todo task to your mug.tasks
+Adds todo task to your tasks

 ## Usage